Billionaire Profile

 Controversies & Challenges

-Cerberus, under Feinberg's leadership, owned the Freedom Group, the manufacturer of the rifle used in the Sandy Hook massacre.
-This led to negative attention.
+Cerberus's stake in Freedom Group, which manufactured the rifle used in the Sandy Hook massacre.